paulwrubel/stroll/README.md

 Portals can be placed on a stroll with `@`.
 A portal can be entered from any direction, and will always transport you to the location of another portal on the stroll.
 If multiple portal other than the one you entered exist, one is chosen at random.
 The direction you enter a portal is not taken into account after being transported: you can always exit a portal on any valid path.

-The following valid stroll will print the input character
+The following valid stroll will print the first character in the argument.
 ```
 @-H-1-y-@
 ```